wp-plugins/foogallery/README.txt

 == Description ==

 Built to be simple for users and highly flexible for developers.
 Our #1 goal with FooGallery was to utilize as much of the core image and gallery handling functionality that is already built into WordPress as possible.
-The result is an intuitive gallery creation and management experience with the added benefit of the powerful features that FooGallery includes.
+The result is an intuitive gallery creation and management experience with the added benefit of the powerful features that FooGalley includes.

 [View the FooGallery Homepage & DEMO](http://foo.gallery/)